mattmakai/fullstackpython.com/content/posts/190626-dev-led-sales-startups.markdown

 meta: Talk slides, notes and more resources for a technical talk on developer-led sales and marketing for tech startups, by Matt Makai.
 category: talk
 date: 2019-06-26
-modified: 2019-06-26
+modified: 2019-07-07
 newsletter: False
-headerimage: /img/visuals/talk-header.jpg
+headerimage: /img/190626-dev-led-sales/01-dev-led-sales.jpg
 headeralt: Comment bubble with code representing a technical talk-based blog post.

-This blog post contains the slides along with a loose transcript from my talk on the promises and perils of developer-led sales as an early-stage company strategy for acquiring customers.
+This blog post contains the slides along with a loose transcript from my talk on the promises and perils of developer-led sales as an early-stage company method to acquire customers.

-I gave this talk remotely to [Ubiquity.VC](http://www.ubiquity.vc/) portfolio company founders and the Extended Team on June 26, 2019.
+I gave this talk remotely to [Ubiquity.VC](http://www.ubiquity.vc/) portfolio company startup founders and the Extended Team on June 26, 2019.

 ----